-How Long Does A Car Accident Settlement Take: Factors Explained
+How Long Does A Car Accident Settlement Take?

 How long does a car accident settlement take?
 It depends on many factors, but the four biggest factors are: what a person’s injuries are; the at-fault driver’s insurance policy limits; the reputation and track record of the lawyer representing the person injured; and the insurance company for the at-fault driver.

 I’ll explain each factor below.

 Naturally, when people have been hurt in a motor vehicle crash, they want to know how it will take to settle.